South Korea seeks India's support in achieving lasting peace in peninsula

-India can play an "important role" in working towards lasting peace in the Korean Peninsula: South Korea
+South Korea said India can play an "important role" in working towards lasting peace in the Korean Peninsula.

 Her remarks assume significance as during the historic meeting between US President Donald Trump and North Korean leader Kim Jong-un last week in Singapore, the latter had pledged to work towards "complete denuclearisation" in return for security guarantees from the US.